All Net Resort & Arena

-All Net Resort & Arena is a cancelled entertainment complex in Las Vegas.
+All Net Resort & Arena is a cancelled entertainment complex in Las Vegas, Nevada, United States.
 A project of businessman and former basketball player Jackie Robinson, the complex would have included a resort hotel, retail and restaurant space, and a multi-purpose arena with a retractable roof.
 Its location was set on the Las Vegas Strip at the former site of a Wet 'n Wild waterpark, next to the Sahara Las Vegas in Winchester, Nevada.

 Robinson announced the project in December 2013.
 Designed by the Cuningham Group, it was initially planned to open in December 2016, at a cost of $1.3 billion.
 However, the project cost increased several times, and the start of construction was delayed repeatedly because of difficulty acquiring construction funds.

 Over the years, All Net received numerous extensions from the Clark County Commission, which voted against another extension in November 2023, putting an end to the project.

 History

 Background

 All Net Resort & Arena was proposed for 27 acre on the north Las Vegas Strip, located between the Sahara resort to the north and the Fontainebleau resort to the south.
 The property had previously been the site of the Wet 'n Wild water park, which closed in 2004 for redevelopment.
 Several projects were proposed for the site over a number of years.
 Paul Lowden, the owner of the property, had wanted to open a resort known as Palace of the Sea.
 The project was never built, and Lowden's company, Archon Corporation, agreed to sell the land to Texas developer Christopher Milam in 2006.
 Milam planned to construct a skyscraper resort on the site known as Crown Las Vegas, but this project was also canceled.

 In early 2010, Milam proposed building the Silver State Arena on the former Wet 'n Wild land, which was still owned by Paul and Sue Lowden.
 The arena would include seating for up to 22,000 people, and Milam sought public funding from Clark County to help finance the project, with a potential opening in 2012.
 The project would be built by Milam's International Development Management, and would be 85-percent privately financed.
 It was one of several arenas proposed for the Las Vegas Valley.

 Silver State Arena faced opposition from the Clark County Commission, which was hesitant to help fund the project amid financial struggles.
 To win the support of the commission, Milam sought to attract NBA and NHL teams to the arena.
 Some nearby residents opposed the project, over concerns about noise, pollution, and increased traffic.
 MGM Mirage also opposed the project.
 Milam later proposed an arena for other locations in the Las Vegas Valley, but the project remains unbuilt.